What are the most common broadband charges?

 While broadband charges may vary across different connection types and providers, there are some charges which apply to all broadband subscriptions.

 This is a general charge that is applied by most providers in order to activate a new connection.

 If you are switching broadband packages with the same provider, the connection charge is generally waived.

-Installation fee: This is another initial once-off fee that is charged by most broadband provides.
+This is another initial once-off fee that is charged by most broadband providers.

 Most broadband packages come with a monthly download limit which, if exceeded, will result in your connection being cut off or additional usage fees.
 Generally, these charges are applied for every additional GB (most common) or MB used, above your limit.

 To avoid charges, make sure you know what your monthly limit is and how much you are consuming.
 For peace of mind, you could choose an ‘unlimited’ broadband package, which is now available from most providers.

 This charge depends on the type of contract you have with your provider and may be applied if you choose to switch providers or stop your service.

 The fee is usually applied if you terminate your service before the end of your contract and the price will correspond with the remaining months on that contract and your provider’s cancellation policy.

 If you are availing of ADSL broadband, the following additional charges may apply to you.